lneves12/luisneves.me/src/content/posts/2020-10-07-how-to-gradually-introduce-react-js-in-an-old-application-and-migrate-it-to-a-spa-don’t-be-afraid-of-legacy.md

 To sum up, even if we still have a lot of room for improvement, we are quite happy with our endeavors so far.
 Compared to what we had before, we are getting closer to having a web application that looks like a native desktop application.
 Even having all these improvements, we didn’t have big architectural refactors.
 This can be valuable, especially in a product where most of the developers are back-end-focused, hence reducing the friction of new contributions in the front end.

-Feel free to reach out with a comment if you want to discuss something further.
+Feel free to reach out with a comment or through twitter if you want to discuss something further.